Chladek-Genealogie

 Despite Pope Pius IX loose of the territorial papal power the dogmas from the First Vatican Council determined his religious powers.
 The church bans against all who did not submit under these dogmas became the law with all consequences.
 Unsurprisingly all high clerics including Othmar Cardinal von Rauscher and Friedrich Cardinal von Schwarzenberg subjugated to the new dogmas.

 But for countless theological teachers the submission was impossible as it went against their conscience and believes.
 In several publications like the “Declaration von Königswinter from August 14.1870 and the “Nürnberger Declaration” from August 26.
 1870 they formulated the problems with the new dogmas in even for laypeople understandable form.
 The criticised that these dogmas were new law and had no basis in biblical or lived church praxis.
-Furthermore, due to the place and organisation of the First Vatican Council it was neither an ecumenical nor a free council as all power was concentrated in the pop´s and his curia hands, therefore not correct decided.
+Furthermore, due to the place and organisation of the First Vatican Council it was neither an ecumenical nor a free council as all power was concentrated in the pope´s and his curia hands, therefore not correct decided.

 The dissenters wished that the Catholic Church would go formally back in its teaching before the First Vatican Council through an ecumenical council outside Italy free from papal pressure.
 As all First Vatican Council dissenters had submitted a new council was impossible.
 Soon the practical results of the church bans were felt as dissenters fell ill but did not receive the sacraments due to the excommunication.
 In this situation the dissenting teachers who were also Catholic priests began, despite being excommunicated themselves, to give the sacraments.
 It was never the plan to form a new church as they saw themselves as true members of the Catholic Church as it was before the wrongful First Vatican Council.